---

 print(f"Each 100-point SAT increase is associated with ${slope*100:,.0f} higher median earnings")

 But wait.
-What if something else drives both SAT scores and earnings?
+What if something else drives *both* who attends a selective school and who earns more?

-What factors might affect both a student’s SAT score and their future earnings?
+What factors might affect both a student's ability to attend a selective school and their future earnings?

 A **confounder** is a common *cause* of both the treatment and the outcome — it must cause both, not just be correlated with both.